vgorbic1/Tutorials/Java/hibernate.md

 -	Database Connection: This is handled through one or more configuration files supported by Hibernate.
 These files are hibernate.properties and hibernate.cfg.xml.
 -	Class Mapping Setup: This component creates the connection between the Java classes and database tables.

+**SessionFactory Object**
+Configuration object is used to create a SessionFactory object which inturn configures Hibernate for the application using the supplied configuration file and allows for a Session object to be instantiated.
+The SessionFactory is a thread safe object and used by all the threads of an application.
+The SessionFactory is heavyweight object so usually it is created during application start up and kept for later use.
+You would need one SessionFactory object per database using a separate configuration file.
+So if you are using multiple databases then you would have to create multiple SessionFactory objects.

+**Transaction Object**
+A Transaction represents a unit of work with the database and most of the RDBMS supports transaction functionality.
+Transactions in Hibernate are handled by an underlying transaction manager and transaction (from JDBC or JTA).
+This is an optional object and Hibernate applications may choose not to use this interface, instead managing transactions in their own application code.

+**Query Object**
+Query objects use SQL or Hibernate Query Language (HQL) string to retrieve data from the database and create objects.
+A Query instance is used to bind query parameters, limit the number of results returned by the query, and finally to execute the query.

+**Criteria Object**
+Criteria object are used to create and execute object oriented criteria queries to retrieve objects.

+#### Configuration
+Hibernate requires to know in advance where to find the mapping information that defines how your Java classes relate to the database tables.
+Hibernate also requires a set of configuration settings related to database and other related parameters.
+All such information is usually supplied as a standard Java properties file called hibernate.properties, or as an XML file named hibernate.cfg.xml.